Kyun Utthe Dil Chhod Aaye: 4 years later

 In 1951, Amrit lives in Delhi with Mogar, who has now reformed.
 She faces taunts due to her tattoo and awaits Randhir and Vashma.
 Vashma works in a brothel and is desperate to find her son Kabir while Uday gets selected for an Indian hockey team.
 Vashma and Uday are not known to each other.
 Randhir releases from jail and is determined to find Amrit.
 Amrit's marriage is fixed with Veer Pratap Singh, who is the son of Prime Minister, Nalini Pratap Singh.
 Veer is blamed for his brother, Prem's death.
 On the wedding day, Amrit is kidnapped and meets Vashma at a brothel.
 Vashma reveals to Amrit what happened to Randhir and how she ended up at a brothel after Kabir is stolen.

 Amrit is married to Veer.
 Soon, she meets Randhir, who is heartbroken learning about her marriage.
 Uday reunites with Vashma and helps her to become a teacher, promising to find Kabir.
 Later, Randhir is revealed to be Nalini's long-lost son, Prem Pratap Singh after finding his childhood photo.
 Amrit finds out about this and tells Veer and Randhir that they are brothers.
 Veer finally realizes that Randhir and Amrit loves each other and decides to hand over Amrit to Randhir.
 It turns out that Vijendra was responsible for Randhir's accident when Randhir was a child and Veer's addiction to alcohol.
 He also has a son Naman who is trying to kill Veer.
 Vijendra and Naman try to kill Randhir after knowing that he is Veer's biological brother.
 They both again try to kill Randhir in a bomb blast but instead Veer is killed in the blast.
 Everybody grieves for his death.

-45 Days Later

 Randhir and his family move back to their old house as Nalini does not want to stay where Veer was killed.
 Vashma soon finds out that Manak is actually Kabir who was lost from the past 4 years.
 Vashma after finding this out, gets injured and falls into coma so therefore Uday does not know about this.
 Vijendra is soon exposed and sent to jail for Veer's death.
 Nalini forgives Kaveri and moves on.
-Randhir and Amrit soon give birth to a girl while Vashma recovers and hands Manak over to Mohan and Bindu.
-The story ends with Amrit giving a speech on woman empowerment.
+Randhir and Amrit soon give birth to a girl.
+Randhir now runs a successful newspaper and Amrit has become a renowned writer.
+Vashma recovers and hands Manak over to Mohan and Bindu.
+Vashma and Uday are soon blessed with a girl.
+Uday becomes the captain of Indian hockey team, while Vashma opens her dance school.
+Amrit and Vashma finally celebrate their Independence, like they always wanted to since their days in Lahore.